DevMiser/Lumina_Frame/README.md

 <br>
 <br>

 Lumina Frame is a voice-activated AI assistant with an integrated AI art generator, running on a Raspberry Pi 4 with an attached 8-inch LCD display and USB speakerphone.
 Say the wake word **"Hey Lumina"** to start a conversation.
-Ask questions, request the time or weather, generate AI artwork, set countdown timers, recall previously saved images, and more — all by voice.
+Ask questions, request the time or weather, generate AI artwork, switch between three interaction modes (normal, conversational and strict), set countdown timers, recall previously saved images, and more — all by voice.

 Lumina Frame uses Picovoice Porcupine for wake-word detection, OpenAI's GPT Realtime 2 API for speech-to-speech conversational voice AI, and the OpenWeather API for current weather conditions and multi-day forecasts.
 Two scripts are available that differ in how they generate images: